AmphiDEBResearch/PredictiveModellingAnuranMixtureToxicity/README.md

-# Calibration and Validation of TKTD and pathogen effect models
+# Calibration and Validation of TKTD models for the anuran *Discoglossus galganoi*

 Organization of this project: